 Proceedures for Fares and Tickets

 Tickets are available from a variety of locations including online, over 300 shops and kiosks throughout the city and vending machines and or ticket counters inside train stations.
-You can even use your smart phone as a ticket via the free “FahrInfo Plus” app.
+You can even use your smart phone as a ticket via the free on of the BVG Ticketing Apps available for Android or Iphone.

 There are no barriers to entering the stations or trains, the honour system is in place, although fare violations are subject to a fine of €60 if caught during a fare inspection, so be sure to validate your ticket at one of the validating machines before riding.
 You can use the same fare on all modes of public transport so transfering to a bus, tram or the S-Bahn is straightforward.